Skip to main content

 28.07.2025

-What does a clinical child psychologist actually do – and what skills and competencies are needed for this profession?
+What does a clinical child psychologist actually do – and what skills and competences are needed for this profession?

-Clinical Child Psychology addresses one of the most sensitive and urgent areas of psychological care: supporting young people with mental health challenges.
-In this interview, Prof. Dr. Sabine Arnold shares insights into her work, explains the significance of this specialization in HIU's Master's in Psychology, and makes clear why well-trained professionals in this field are needed now more than ever.
+Clinical child psychology is dedicated to one of the most sensitive and at the same time most urgent areas of psychological care: supporting young people with mental burdens.
+In the interview, Prof. Dr. Sabine Arnold gives insights into her work, explains the importance of the focus area in the Master's programme Psychology at IB Hochschule – and makes clear why well-trained specialists are needed in this area more than ever.

 Interested?
-Learn more about the Master's in Psychology at our campuses in Stuttgart and Berlin.
+Find out more about the Master Psychology at our locations in Stuttgart and Berlin – and secure your study place for summer semester now.